Using the function to learn about its derivative.

 - (a, f(a)) is the point of tangency.
 Initially, turned on.

-The icons at the top right of the graph let you zoom in and out, or set the viewing window.
-You may click on the wrench icon and make other adjustment.
+The icons at the top right of the graph let you zoom in and out or set the viewing window.
+You may click on the wrench icon and make other adjustments.
 “Projector Mode” makes the graph thicker and may help students see better when you project the graph.

 Okay, you are now Desmos experts!
 Really, it’s that easy.
 The “?” at the top right has a few more instructions and you can download the user’s guide, a brief 13 pages.

 Do this before proving all the associated theorems.
 Let the class discover the relations between the graph of the function and its derivative.
 Prove them, or explain why they are so, later.
 You may want to spread all this over several days, perhaps dealing with where the function is increasing or decreasing and extreme values the first day and working with concavity the second.

 1. Begin with just f(x), k(x), and the point (a, f(a)) turned on (click the circle to the left of the equation to toggle graphs on and off).
 Use the slider to move the tangent segment along the graph.